Justin-Randall/lochash/README.md

 The storage algorighm utilizes an amortized-constant time unordered map for lookups, insertions and removals.
 It is optimized for reads and inserts.
 The implementation uses an std::unordered_map to allow for custom allocators (say, a stack allocation strategy to avoid slower heap and locking, if it all fits ... or a small-block allocator for fixed-size, etc.).

-This maps especially well to distributed, back-end mapping, where individual buckets may be associated with event-streaming channels across multiple servers at web-scale so that millions or billions of objects that may potentially interact are localized to a processor by location.
+This fits especially well with distributed, back-end mapping, where individual buckets may be associated with event-streaming channels across multiple servers at web-scale so that millions or billions of objects that may potentially interact are localized to a processor by location.
 Clients (and servers) can make a very fast calculation to determine which broadcast channels to subscribe to.

 It also works very well in standalone clients that have millions of objects instantiated, but need to cull potential interactions to other objects in the immediate vacinity -- so a range query returns a handful of buckets, at most, with a few objects in each, reducing the number of precision queries required for things like collision detection or other interactions.